Life satisfaction and resilience in medical school – a six-year longitudinal, nationwide and comparative study

 The coping strategies of the medical students were measured in their middle year, using the 42-item Ways of Coping Checklist (WCCL) , with a 5-point Likert scale ranging from (0) does not describe me at all, to (4) describes me in most situations.
 This instrument was originally divided into five coping dimensions (problem focused, self-blaming, seeking social support, wishful thinking and avoidance), but when we performed a principal component analysis (varimax rotation), the scree plot indicated a three-factor solution with 26 items.
 The first component, WCCL – problem focused (Cronbach's alpha = .75, scale: 0–40), is comprised of ten items concerning problem focused coping; the second, WCCL – social support (Cronbach's alpha = .77, scale: 0–20), consists of three items about seeking social support and two items about not avoiding stress factors; and the third component, WCCL – wishful thinking (Cronbach's alpha = .80, scale: 0–44), is made up of eight questions dealing with wishful thinking, two questions about self-blaming and one question regarding avoidance.

-Description of the explanatory variables in the longitudinal sample
+Table 1 shows the distribution of the explanatory variables in the longitudinal sample.

 We used t-tests to compare means of life satisfaction between and within the population groups.
 In order to identify the subgroups we applied K-means cluster analyses.
 To compare the subgroups, we made use of Analysis of Variance (ANOVA) and logistic regression analyses.